ArupSankarRoy/INTELLIGENT-RADIOLOGIST-ASSISTANT/README.md

   - **Registration**: New users can sign up to create an account.

 - **File Upload**:
-  - Users can upload MRI planes like axial, coronal, and sagittal (Note:Files must have a .npy extension).
+  - Users can upload MRI planes like axial, coronal, and sagittal (Note:Files to be uploaded must have a .npy extension).
   - A blank CSV file must be uploaded to write the probabilities of classifying a specific knee tear.

 - **Report Generation**: